Thomas West, 3rd Baron De La Warr: Governor of Virginia

 Lord De La Warr was the largest investor in the London Company, which received two charters to settle colonists in the New World, and furnished and sent several vessels to accomplish that aim.
 He was appointed governor-for-life and captain-general of the Virginia, to replace the governing council of the colony under the presidency of Captain John Smith.
 In November 1609, the Powhatans killed John Ratcliffe, the Jamestown Colony's Council President, and attacked the colony in what became the First Anglo-Powhatan War.
 As part of England's response, De La Warr recruited and equipped a contingent of 150 men and outfitted three ships at his own expense, and sailed from England in March 1610.
+De La Warr used tactics learned from Ireland, including unrestricted slaughter of their enemies.
+While the Native Americans were harsh, they sometimes spared non-combatants, and captured prisoners of war.
+In contrast, De Le Warr burned entire villages, and took no prisoners.

 In 1610 captain Samuel Argall named Delaware Bay in honor of Lord De La Warr.
 Shortly afterwards Dutch settlers along the bay gave it a different name, but the name Delaware Bay was restored when the English took control of the area in 1665.
 Lord De La Warr contracted malaria or scurvy in 1611.
 He left the colony on a ship captained by Argall headed to the West Indies to recover but was blown off course by a storm, ending up in Faial Island, Azores.
 De La Warr returned to London, England in June, 1611.
 He requested a private audience from King James I to explain why he wasn't governing in Virginia.
-He was summoned by the Virginia Company where he explained his health conditions ("flux", cramps, gout, and scurvy) in detail and his diet of oranges and lemons in the Azores helped him recover.
+He was summoned by the Virginia Company where he explained his health conditions ("flux", cramps, gout, and scurvy) in detail and that his diet of oranges and lemons in the Azores helped him recover.

 Later that year, De La Warr published a book titled The Relation of the Right Honourable the Lord De-La-Warre, Lord Governour and Captaine Generall of the Colonie, planted in Virginea.
 The work was mockingly subtitled: A Short Relation made by the Lord De-La-Warre, to the Lords and others of the Councill of Virginea, touching his unexpected returne home, and afterwards delivered to the General Assembly of said Company..., written by Company employee Samuel Calvert.

 In the autumn of 1616, Baron De La Warr and his wife Lady Cecilia introduced John Rolfe and his wife, Pocahontas, into English society.
 The visitors from Virginia were in London to raise funds for the Virginia Company of London and to encourage colonization of Virginia.
 De La Warr remained the nominal governor, and after receiving complaints from the colonists about Argall's tyranny in governing them on his behalf, he set sail for Virginia again in 1618 aboard the Neptune to investigate those charges.
 He died at sea on 7 June.